-One of the benefits of adding the articles or web pages to the reading list is to have the document available offline.
+One of the benefits of adding articles or web pages to the reading list is to have the document available offline.
 By default, Safari has enabled the option to auto-download the reading list.
 However, you can control whether to download it or not.

-How to Save Reading List Offline in Safari iPhone or iPad?
+Save Reading List Offline

 - Open the Settings app on the iPhone or iPad.